nbrandaleone-blog/myblog/_posts/2020-04-22-Fargate-Spot.md

 With all the economic slowdown in response to the COVID-19 outbreak, I thought I would do a short blog post on how to run containers as inexpensively as possible.
 That is of course done using [Spot](https://aws.amazon.com/blogs/aws/aws-fargate-spot-now-generally-available/).

 Spot instances are unused capacity that AWS offers at huge discounts from on-demand prices, typically in the 70-90% discount range.
 Of course, this does come with a caveat - AWS will reclaim the instances if someone is willing to pay the on-demand price.
-So, while I do know of many companies who run production work-loads **entirely** on Spot, I generally do not recommend such a strategy.
+So, while I do know of many companies who run production workloads **entirely** on Spot, I generally do not recommend such a strategy.
 While a huge cost-saver, it also implies you may lose your entire fleet at once.
 It is a wiser strategy to run some of your _base_ capacity using on-demand (or RI, now known as [Savings Plan](https://aws.amazon.com/savingsplans/)), and your _burst_ capacity on Spot.
 This way you always have some compute available if the Spot 2-minute warning comes your way.

 ### Using the AWS CLI
 I will show you how to launch Fargate tasks using the AWS CLIs.